 Ear mites are species specific.
 Feline ear mites prefer cats’ ears and canine ear mites prefer dogs’ ears, however it is possible in a mixed pet household for both dogs and cats to be infected with the same type of ear mites.
 The ear mite bites to the ear tissue can also ulcerate the ear canal and lead to secondary infections.

 Healthy ears start with a weekly maintenance exams and cleaning with cotton balls and cotton swabs.
 The canine ear canal isn’t straight like our ears canal and this makes it less likely to cause damage while cleaning (remember how the canine ear canal changes direction, it’s almost a 90 degree angle)

 Lift the dog’s ear flap while holding a cotton ball between your thumb and index finger, push the cotton downward into the ear’s opening and scoop upward.
 Use a few dry cotton balls to clean out any normal waxy buildup.

 Next put a cotton swab gently vertical into the ear canal until it stops, then scoop upward while rubbing it against the walls of the vertical canal.
 Repeat as needed depending on how much debris is in the ear.

-After the excess debris is removed from the ear, lightly spray (3-4 times) the inside of your dog’s ear flap or spray a cotton ball with my Homemade Essential Oil Dog Ear Wash Spray (recipe at the end of this post) and wipe around and it to the ear canal.
+After the excess debris is removed from the ear, lightly spray (3-4 times) the inside of your dog’s ear flap or spray an organic cotton ball with my Homemade Essential Oil Dog Ear Wash Spray and wipe around and it to the ear canal.

 You do not want to drip oils or cleaners into the ear canal because they will end up collecting on the ear drum where they can cause infection.
 By using a light spray mist you can lightly distribute the essential oil blend without over saturating the area.